ATLowther/coinbase-buy-sell/README.md

 {
 	"key": "", //Enter your generated key from Coinbase here.
 	"secret": "", //Enter your generated secret from Coinbase here.
 	"currency": "", //Enter the denomination of currency your Coinbase wallet holds.
-Ex: "USD"
+Ex: "USD".

-  /*
 		1. Find the object holding the type of coin you wish to purchase.
 		2. Enter the price at which you would like the script to purchase the desired amount of the coin(s).
 		3. Enter the quantity of the coin you would like to purchase at that price.
    		4. Please make sure any quantity and price are entered as numbers and not strings.
-		5. For any coin you do not wish to purchase, leave/modify both the price and amount to null */
+		5. For any coin you do not wish to purchase, leave/modify both the price and amount to null.

 	"buy": [
 		{
 			"type": "BTC",